seb646/url-shortener/README.md

 ## Getting Started
-This service must be in a domain's root directory, and the web server must allow `.htaccess` file overrides.
+This service must be in your domain's root directory, and your web server must allow `.htaccess` file overrides.

 ### Create the database
 Create a MySQL database named `surl` and import the `database.sql` file.